Minbar of the Ibrahimi Mosque: History

-Description
+Design

 The minbar, made of many wood pieces assembled together, is considered a significant piece of Islamic art and one of the most significant historic minbars in the medieval Muslim world.
 It is also the oldest surviving minbar in this style of woodwork with geometric decoration; a style also seen in the design of the later Minbar of the al-Aqsa Mosque in Jerusalem (which was also a gift from Salah ad-Din).

 Like other minbars, it has the form of a staircase with a doorway portal at its bottom and a kiosk with cupola at its summit.
 Both the top of the portal and the contour of the copula are crowned with gilded muqarnas sculpting.
 The doors of the minbar consist of two panels covered with carved geometric star patterns.
 Above the doors is a carved panel with a long Arabic inscription in Kufic script, while another long Kufic inscription runs along the outer frame of the doorway.
+The portal and the kiosk of the minbar probably date from a later period than the rest of it, perhaps from the Mamluk period.

 The flanks of the minbar are covered in a large motif consisting of interlacing strapwork forming a geometric pattern of hexagons and hexagrams, with each piece of the surface carved with intricate arabesques.
 The inscriptions record the construction of the minbar and of the original Ascalon shrine by Badr al-Jamali on behalf of the Fatimid caliph.